-An investor represents to an issuer of securities that they undersigned qualify as an “accredited investor” pursuant to Regulation D under the Act, as a result of having the following status:
+With a Regulation D “Accredited Investor Investor Questionnaire,” an investor represents to an issuer of securities that the undersigned qualifies as an “accredited investor” pursuant to Regulation D under the Act, as a result of having the following status:

 - The investment decision is made by a plan fiduciary, as defined in Section 3(21) of ERISA, which is either a bank, savings and loan association, insurance company, or registered investment advisor, or

 - The employee benefit plan has total assets in excess of $5,000,000, or

 - The employee benefit plan is a self-directed plan with investment decisions made solely by persons that are “accredited investors”;

 - A private business development company as defined in Section 202(a)(22) of the Investment Advisors Act of 1940, as amended;

 - An organization described in Section 501(c)(3) of the Internal Revenue Code, a corporation, Massachusetts or similar business trust, limited liability company, or partnership (which may include endowments or foundations), not formed for the specific purpose of acquiring the securities offered, with total assets in excess of $5,000,000; or

 - An entity in which all of the equity owners are “accredited investors” under any one or more of the categories specified in paragraphs 1 through 12 above.

 ADDITIONAL INFORMATION WHICH AN ISSUER MAY REQUIRE BEFORE ACCEPTING INVESTMENT FROM AN INVESTOR:

 - The Investor has not filed or been involved in bankruptcy proceedings, and there are no suits pending or judgments outstanding against the Investor that would impair the Investor’s ability to make payments on this investment;